 Did you know airlines have certain routes which are cheaper than others and will get you to the same destination?
 Skiplagged helps you find these options.
 It’s especially useful for overseas trips.

 If you’re looking to save money, these apps will help you.

 Restaurants, shows, health and beauty along with travel are just some of the options through Groupon.
 Check out Groupon for free here.

 Score some great deals with Scoopon.
 Both this and Groupon are places I check when I am looking for something, otherwise, they are apps which just sit on my phone.
 You can set them to notify you each day, but I get enough notifications as it is!

-Every store you shop at!
+Every Store you Shop at!

 Most stores such as Boost have an app and you can get freebies through them.
 Check out our full list of freebies here, or our list of Aussie birthday freebies.
 Also, do a search for apps to your favourite stores to see what comes up!

-What apps help you save money?
+Which apps help you save money?